7 Signs Your Old Door Is Costing You More Than You Think

 7. You Keep Putting Off Replacing It

-If you’ve thought about replacing your door more than once this year—it’s probably time.
+If you’ve thought about a front door replacement more than once this year—it’s probably time.

 The right door doesn’t just solve problems—it makes your home feel warmer, safer, more welcoming, and easier to live in.